IcelabsAI/StableSpeech/README.md

 </p>

 ## Installation
-Simply download the file "Stable Diffusion.html".
-All the code is included in that single file.
+Simply download the file "Stable Diffusion.html" from the Application folder.
+All the code for Stable Speech is included in that single file.

 ## Features